Trojan3877/Trojan3877/README.md

 I specialize in designing and deploying scalable AI systems that move beyond experimentation into production environments.

+Currently a senior pursuing a Bachelor's in Software Development with a focus on Web, Mobile, and AI, I'm advancing toward a Master’s in AI at the University of Pennsylvania.
+My hands-on experience includes a referral to Microsoft’s Explore program and a software engineering internship at WellBe Insurance.
+I work with C#, React, TypeScript, Jira, Microsoft Teams, Slack, and VS Code.
+This blend of academia and practical collaboration tools reflects my commitment to building innovative, production-grade solutions.

 My work emphasizes:

 - End-to-end ML pipelines